Joey Gallo Player Props: Twins vs. Mariners

 Joey Gallo At The Plate

-- Gallo is hitting .174 with eight doubles, a triple, 17 home runs and 35 walks.
+- Gallo has eight doubles, a triple, 17 home runs and 35 walks while batting .172.

-- In 40.3% of his games this year (31 of 77), Gallo has picked up at least one hit, and in six of those games (7.8%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.